-Fall, Spring and Summer Dissertation Research (IITP9990)
+Fall, Spring and Summer

+IITP8030 Current Topics in IIT 1

+Dissertation Research (IITP9990) 8

+Total 9

 The PhD Qualifying Exam is taken in the spring semester or summer term of the second year.
 Prior to completing the exam, students should carry out their dissertation research under the course Independent Study in Medical Microbiology and Immunology MICB (6890/8890) or Research in IIT (6890/8890).
 After passing the Qualifying Exam, students conduct their research under the course Dissertation Research (IITP9990).
-A minimum of 30 credits of Dissertation Research is required to graduate.
+The minimum number of credits required for PhD is 90, with a minimum of 25 credits of didactic coursework (letter grade), and a minimum of 30 credits of dissertation research.
+The rest of the credits are approved electives and research in the Medical Microbiology and Immunology track.

-Master of Science in Biomedical Sciences: Infection, Immunity, and Transplantation Track
+Master of Science in Biomedical Sciences: Medical Microbiology and Immunology Track

-The IIT track participates in the masters in biomedical sciences training program.
-Students are expected to complete a core curriculum similar to that of doctoral students but with some of the courses as elective offerings, to experience one or more rotations before selecting a major advisor and thesis laboratory.
-In addition to 40 credit hours in didactic and other courses, including a minimum of 10 credit hours of thesis research, students are required to successful pass a qualifying exam and to write and defend a research thesis.
+The Medical Microbiology and Immunology (MMIM) (formerly Infection, Immunity and Transplantation) track participates in the masters in Biomedical Sciences training program.
+Students are expected to complete a core curriculum similar to that of doctoral students but with some of the courses as elective offerings, to experience one or more rotations before selecting a major advisor and thesis laboratory..
+In addition to 40 credit hours in didactic and other courses, including a minimum of 10 credit hours of thesis research is required for degree.
+Students are required to successful pass a qualifying exam and to write and defend a research thesis.
 Students usually complete the degree requirements in 2-3 years.

-Fall Term (all are required) 1 411 I CIIII (uii uic requirea,
+Fall Term (all are required)

 Course Course Name Credit Hours

 Introduction to Biomedical Research 0

-Current Problems s and Research Approaches (CPRA) in
+Current Problems a nd Research Approaches (CPRA) in

 BMSP6330 CPRA in Protein Structure and Catalysis 2.5

 BMSP6340 CPRA in Genes and Genomes 2.5

 BMSP6360 CPRA in Cell Membranes 3

 BMSP6380 Methods in Biomedical Sciences 3

 INDI6020 "On Being a Scientist" 1

 BMSP6390 Mentored Research

 (one 8 week lab rotation) 2

 Total 14

+Spring Term ($ = re$ equired)

 Course Course Name Credit Hours

 BMSP6310 Systems Pathophysiology I 2.5

 BMSP6320 Systems Pathophysiology II 2.5

 BMSP6350 CPRA in Cell Biology and Signaling 3

 BMSP6390 Mentored Research 0-4

 (two additional rotations possible)

 IITP6890 Independent Study in IIT 0-4

 IITP6030 Current Topics IIT 1

+Total 13

+Summer Term

 Course Course Name Credit Hours

-PUBH5320 Statistical Methods I,
+BMSP5320 Statistical Methods I, Crean mours

-(required BMS core course) 3
+DWIST 5520 (required BMSP core course) 3

 IITP6890 Independent Study in IIT 0-6

-BMSP6390 Mentored Research (additional rotations are possible) 0-6

-( r
+Total independent Study in IT 9

 First Year Qualifying Examination (successful completion required in summer term)

+First Tear Qualifyin ig Examination (successful completion requi ieu in summer term)

+Masters Program St tudents: Year 2

+Musters Program Students.
+Teur 2

+Fall Term

 Course Course Name Credit Hours

 IITP 6020 Advanced Immunology (required) 1

-IITP6990 Thesis Research 0-11
+IITP6990 Thesis Research 0-8

 and/or

-Electives 0-11